 Happiness is Love

 In other words, anything that substitutes for human relationships in your life is a bad trade.
-You will sacrifice happiness if you crowd out relationships with work, politics, social media, material consumption, or anything else, you'll pay the price with your happiness.
+If you crowd out relationships with work, politics, social media, material consumption, or anything else, you'll pay the price with your happiness.

 So get this straight: Love people.
 Use things.